 - Chronic fatigue

 - Kidney disease

 Beyond the effects it can have on our bodies, food addiction can be debilitating to mental health.
 Over time, anxiety, depression, and other mental health conditions can flourish.
 These are the most common effects on your mental health:

 - Suicidal ideation

 Eventually, it can also cause decreased performance at work or school, isolation from family and friends, and avoidance of social events or functions.

 Help for Food Addiction

-Food addiction is an extremely common disorder, though it is rarely openly discussed for widespread lack of understanding and empathy.
+Food addiction is a prevalent disorder, though it is rarely openly discussed for widespread lack of understanding and empathy.
 If you or someone you love is suffering from food addiction, help is available.
-Many inpatient drug rehabs offer dual diagnosis disorder tracks, many of which focus on eating disorders of all kinds.
-For more information on our dual diagnosis program of addiction recovery, please contact one of our trained representatives today.
+There are some group meetings available such as Overeaters Anonymous that can provide a unique sense of support.